-[See Safety (All Grade Levels) for information about contact with parents during an emergency situation.]
+[See Safety on page 68 for information regarding contact with parents during an emergency situation.]

-Automated Non-emergency Communications
+Automated Nonemergency Communications

 Your child's school periodically sends information by automated or pre-recorded messages, text messages, or real-time phone or email communications that are closely related to the school's mission and specific to your child, your child's school, or the district.